daweidavidwang/MixedTrafficControl/README.md

         wangdawei1996/ray_sumo:beta5 bash

 ## Setup with Anaconda (recommended)
+### Requirements
+    Ubuntu

+We highly recommend installing on Ubuntu 22.04 as this version of Ubuntu has been tested.
+If you have a Windows machine, we recommend using WSL to create an Ubuntu 22.04 virtual machine for setting up the repo.

 ### Install SUMO
 Please follow the official instructions provided [here](https://sumo.dlr.de/docs/Installing/index.html).
 It should involve just running the following command: